Primary

 Think of your body as a seesaw pivoting at the hip joint.
 Keep your hips square—don't let the hip of your extended leg open toward the ceiling.
 Go only as far as you can while maintaining a flat back.

-Want Single-Leg Hip Hinge in your program?
+See where Single-Leg Hip Hinge fits in your weekly plan

 Stand on one leg with slight knee bend.